-Enterprise Need User Impact Potential adverse security impact Options and notes I want to prevent users from downloading malware and avoid phishing, and ensure that these protections cannot be overridden by the user. • Low • None Safe Browsing is the Chrome feature which aims to protect against malware download and phishing.
-Read more about Chrome SafeBrowsing.
+Enterprise need User impact Potential adverse security impact Options and notes I want to prevent users from downloading malware and avoid phishing, and ensure that these protections cannot be overridden by the user.
+Low None Safe Browsing is the Chrome feature which aims to protect against malicious downloads and phishing.
+Read more about Chrome SafeBrowsing .
 Some enterprises are tempted to disable Safe Browsing because they feel that their existing security products (anti-virus, firewall) already fill these roles.
 Safe Browsing can work in tandem with your solution.
 For example, anti-virus products focus mostly on the content of downloads whereas Safe Browsing focuses more on the context - the chain of navigations which resulted in the user getting to the link.
-By disabling Safe Browsing, you lose the benefit of this knowledge.
-The Chrome security team recommends you keep Safe Browsing turned on.
-You can prevent the user turning off Safe Browsing is active in the standard modeThis should have no user-visible impact except that it prevents them from turning off Safe Browsing.
-In M79, we announced Enhanced Safe Browsing protection in Chrome, a new option for users who require or want a more advanced level of security while browsing the web.
-Turning on Enhanced Safe Browsing will substantially increase protection from dangerous websites and downloads.
-By sharing real-time data with Google Safe Browsing, Chrome can proactively protect users against dangerous sites.
-You can turn on Enhanced Safe Browsing by setting SafeBrowsingProtectionLevel to 2.
+By disabiling Safe Browsing, you lose the benefit of this knowledge.
+The Chrome security team recommends keeping Safe Browsing enabled.
+You can prevent the user turning off Safe Browsing with the policy SafeBrowsingProtectionLevel to 1 i.e. Safe Browsing is active in the standard mode.
+This should have no user-visible impact except that it prevents them from turning off Safe Browsing.
+In M79, we announced Enhanced protection in Chrome, a new option for users who require or want a more advanced level of security while browsing the web.
+Turning on Enhanced protection will substantially increase protection from dangerous websites and downloads.
+By sharing real-time data with Google Safe Browsing, Chrome can proactively protect users against dangerous sites, even ones Google din't know about before.
+You can turn on Enhanced protection by setting SafeBrowsingProtectionLevel to 2.
+You can enforce Safe Browsing more aggressively by setting: DisableSafeBrowsingProceedAnyway.
+This may have user impact as it prevents a user continuing with their navigation if Safe Browsing has misclassified a website as malware or phishing.
+You may also wish to set DownloadRestrictions to 2 in order to enforce safe browsing decisions a little more strictly.
+For more info, see Prevent users from downloading harmful files.
+Some enterprises also decide to block printing because they see saved PDFs as another route that malware can be saved to disk.
+The Chrome security team does not think this is a use